ZephyrTransport/zephyr-website/bylaws.md

 No committee may (1) approve or recommend to Members any action that state law requires to be approved by Members, (2) fill vacancies on the Board or on any of its committees, (3) amend the Articles of Incorporation, (4) amend, adopt, or repeal Bylaws, (5) approve a plan of merger or consolidation, (6) approve the sale, lease, exchange or other disposition, or the mortgage, pledge or other encumbrance, of all or substantially all of the property and assets of the Corporation, or (7) approve the dissolution of the Corporation or revoke a voluntary dissolution.

 ### IV.5 Project Management and Other Advisory Groups.
 The Board of Directors may appoint one or more Project Management Groups or other Advisory Groups consisting of individuals familiar with the goals and activities of the Corporation, whether or not they be Members or Directors.
 Such an Advisory Group will assist the Board of Directors, as the Board may request, with the active management of projects including, without limitation, creating or maintaining “open-source” software for distribution to the public at no charge.
-The chair of each Advisory Group must be a Director.
+A member of each Advisory Group must be a Director.

 ## ARTICLE V. Conflicts of Interests
 ### V.1 Duty of Directors, Officers, and Employees.